Arabidopsis-Information-Portal/jcvi-araport11-service/services/araport11_gff_region_to_jbrowse/README.md

 Araport.location = ./plugins/Araport
 ```

 * This adapter relies on storing the GFF3 file (and gzipped intermediary sqlite database) within the repository in the `data/` sub-directory.
-In this example implementation, we have configured this code repository to host and serve the latest [Araport11 Pre-Release 2 (Oct 2015)](https://www.araport.org/data/araport11) genome annotation dataset.
+In this example implementation, we have configured this code repository to host and serve the latest [Araport11 Pre-Release 3 (Dec 2015)](https://www.araport.org/data/araport11) genome annotation dataset.
 In order to create the sqlite database and commit it into the git repository, follow the steps outlined below:
   ```
   % cd data/
   % ls *.gff3
-  Araport11_genes.20150701.gff3
+  Araport11_genes.20151202.gff3
-  % cp -s Araport11_genes.20150701.gff3 input.gff3
+  % cp -s Araport11_genes.20151202.gff3 input.gff3

   % python
   >>> import gffutils